-A grade lower than C (2.00) in a course may not apply on a major or minor except in Engineering (see the section "Engineering").
+A grade lower than C (2.00) in a course may not apply on a major or minor except in Engineering (see the section "Engineering".)
 At least 21 credits in the major and 3 credits in the minor must be in courses numbered 300 or above.
-The maximum allowed on a major for the Bachelor of Arts degree is 60 credits unless the excess is beyond the 192 credits required for the degree.
+The maximum allowed on a major for the Bachelor of Arts degree is 60 credits unless the excess is beyond the 192 credits required for the degree, except for the music major which is 66 quarter credits.